 Bad example: “I spy with my little eye something that is pink.”
 The pink object is a car, but it sped by so fast that only the spying person could possibly have seen it.
 This isn’t fair to the other players.

-2. The License Plate Game
+2. License Plate Games

 The first is looking for states.
-The end goal is to find one license plate for every state in the country (but most people will end up just looking for as many as possible.
+The end goal is to find one state’s license plate for every state in the country (but most people will end up just looking for as many as possible.
 You’d have to be lucky to get all 50).

 3. Twenty Questions